Jarno458/TsRandomizer/ReadMe.md

-#Modded from the original tsrandomizer
+# Modded from the original timespinner randomizer

 this version prevents the game from locking player movement on levelups and item collections, it also increase max stack size and purchase limit to 99 in shops

 # General